 You Can Sleep In Most Positions

-GhostBed mattresses are good for customers who like hybrid latex and memory foam mattresses, and find they’re flexible when it comes to sleeping position.
+GhostBed mattresses are good for customers who like hybrid latex and memory foam mattresses and find they’re flexible when it comes to sleeping position.
 The mattress is a medium feel and offers enough support whether you sleep on your back or side.
 The mattress’s firmness is perfect for changing sleeping positions throughout the night.
 This is great news because being a medium feel that appeals to multiple sleeping positions is a certainly a large majority of people.
 However, if you primarily a stomach sleeper, you might not like the firmness offered by the GhostBed.
 Exclusively stomach sleeping often requires a softer option than what the GhostBed brings.

 You Sleep Hot

 It’s also a good option if you sleep hot and that has previously steered you away from memory foam mattresses.
 Although there’s enough memory foam to provide the comfort and support you need, the top latex layer and the thin mattress cover help keep the mattress cool throughout the night.
-More importantly it’s the 2 inches of gel memory foam that lies under the 1.5 inches of latex that makes the Ghostbed cool as a cucumber.
-As we mentioned above, gel is something that has very effective cooling properties when infused into memory foam, and Ghostbed make the most of wonderful innovation.
+More importantly, it’s the 2 inches of gel memory foam that lies under the 1.5 inches of latex that makes the Ghostbed cool as a cucumber.
+As we mentioned above, gel is something that has very effective cooling properties when infused into memory foam, and Ghostbed makes the most of this wonderful innovation.

 You Like Memory Foam, But Also Like The Springiness Of Latex

 If you’re sold on memory foam prior to this but don’t want to give up the push-back or springiness feeling that comes with a traditional mattress, you’ll find GhostBed is a middle-of-the-road alternative that suits both needs.
-Yes there are other hybrid mattresses that combine memory foam and spring, but usually the top layer is foam and the base is made of spring.
+Yes, there are other hybrid mattresses that combine memory foam and spring, but usually, the top layer is foam and the base is made of spring.
 This creates the same heat trap and sinking sensation but with the springy base to supplement and support.
 With the Ghostbed, there is no heat trap or sinking sensation because the latex has springy properties and can dissipate heat very effectively.
 What little heat that may pass through the latex, will be channeled through the gel foam, thus creating an overall cool, supportive, cradled and somewhat traditional springy, or bouncy feel to it.

 Our reviews are designed to provide a comprehensive look at the GhostBed, but we know that we’re just one opinion.
 There are certain things other customers will notice about it that we might miss.
 So, we scoured the web to find some social media reviews of the GhostBed to provide you with a more balanced perspective on the mattress itself as well as what it’s like to order from GhostBed.